Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 Why Rent vs. Own Is Never a Simple Calculation

-This post doesn't try to tell you what to do.
-It walks you through what each path actually costs in Toronto's market, what each side often leaves out, and the questions worth asking before you decide — starting with two realistic scenarios: a $650,000 condo and a $1.2 million detached home.
+This guide doesn't tell you what to do.
+It walks you through what each path actually costs in Toronto's market, what each side often leaves out, and the questions worth asking before you decide, starting with two realistic scenarios: a $650,000 condo and a $1.2 million detached home.
+Use the interactive Toronto rent vs buy calculator at the bottom to run your own numbers.

-A note on our numbers: All figures below assume a 20% down payment, a 4.5% fixed mortgage rate, and a 25-year amortization — a reasonable upper-end baseline for Toronto in 2025/2026.
+A note on our numbers: All figures below assume a 20% down payment, a 4.0% fixed mortgage rate, and a 25-year amortization, a reasonable baseline for Toronto in 2026.
 Your actual rate will vary.
-Use the calculator at the bottom of this page to run your own scenario.
+Appreciation is not guaranteed and is used for illustration only.
+Use the calculator below to run your own scenario.

 02